The System Design Courses

 • Servers with Agents

 The Monitoring Agent should be installed on servers that require monitoring to gather key metrics such as CPU usage, memory usage, system logs, and web server logs.
 This agent is designed to be lightweight, ensuring minimal impact on the system's performance.
-It's crucial for these agents to be reliable, resilient (capable of handling temporary network disruptions, for instance), and secure.
+These agents must be reliable, resilient (capable of handling temporary network disruptions), and secure.

 In terms of system hardware metrics like CPU usage and memory usage, we can gather this data at regular intervals, for example, every 10 seconds.
 This data is then sent to the Realtime Monitoring System service.
-It's important to remember that the data collection interval shouldn't be too short.
-This is because the data collection process itself requires resources, including CPU cycles.
-If data collection occurs too frequently, it could significantly consume these resources, thus impacting the performance of the server being monitored.
+The data collection interval shouldn't be too short, because the collection process itself consumes CPU cycles.
+If collection occurs too frequently, it consumes resources and degrades the performance of the monitored server.

 When it comes to system logs and web server logs, we can keep track of their log files.
 Whenever these files are modified, the updated content is sent to the Realtime Monitoring System service.